raphaelGerin/qontrol_test/README.md

 ![image](rws_1.png)

-In the first configuration, the robot is folded, it has more possibilities by unfolding forward than by continuing to fold backwards
+In the first configuration, the robot is folded, it has more possibilities by unfolding forward than by continuing to fold backwards.

 ![image](rws_2.png)

 In the second configuration, the robot is almost reaching its maximal extension.